 Life outside of school, work, and vaccine went pretty good this week, as always.
 Because the vaccine thing dominated a good part of the latter of the week, there isn’t all that much to talk about here.
 The most important thing I did this week is probably that I stopped scanning the photo albums temporarily because I wanted to scan my Secondary 1 yearbook.
 This thing has a lot of pages, and the book itself is kind of stiff and hard to bend, so there’s a little bit of book spine damage that will definitely come from scanning this.
 I also accidentally lightly tore one of the first few pages.
 Besides that though it’s going fairly well and I think the sacrifices are worth it, because I don’t know how many of these yearbooks are even in existence anymore and I did notice through watching online anniversary videos and documentaries about my school that the late 90s seem to be a black hole in terms of information for the school, for some reason.

 At any rate, I am scanning my 1997 Dunman High School yearbook, and I will eventually be scanning my 1998 one as well, as well as several other Artifacts from my time there.
 And I’ll be posting all of it online.
 I might have the 1997 one up as a a separate blog post by next week if I’m feeling industrious, or it might be a future project, but I plan to have it all up for public perusal and download.
 In the meantime, I found the Dunman High School 2020 yearbook and it’s pretty neat.
 Both in terms of how different it is from my old yearbook and in terms of how far the format has advanced from a technological viewpoint.
-By the way, even though that specific link disabled downloading, you can download it for archiving using a tool like this one.
+By the way, even though that specific link disabled downloading, I could download it for archiving using a tool like this one.

 i say that the book is stiff and hard to bend, because it’s a hardcover book, but I discovered about 3/4 of the way through scanning it that I also actually had a softcover version of the book in my boxes.
 That would probably have been easier (and maybe less damaging) to scan, ugh.
 Oh well.
 This hardcover one is still in relatively good shape and I’m nearly done anyway.